exercism/c/exercises/practice/darts/.approaches/introduction.md

 # Introduction

-There are serveral ways to solve Darts.
+There are several ways to solve Darts.
 One approach is to use the [`hypot`][hypot] function to get the [radius][radius] of the throw.

 ## Approach: `hypot` for radius